htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     A string intended to be a unique job identifier within a pool.
-It currently contains the *condor_schedd* daemon ``Name`` attribute, a job identifier composed of attributes ``ClusterId`` and ``ProcId`` separated by a period, and the job’s submission time in seconds since 1970-01-01 00:00:00 UTC, separated by # characters.
+It currently contains the *condor_schedd* daemon ``Name`` attribute, a job identifier composed of attributes ``ClusterId`` and ``ProcId`` separated by a period, and the job's submission time in seconds since 1970-01-01 00:00:00 UTC, separated by # characters.
 The value submit.example.com#152.3#1358363336 is an example.
     :index:`GridJobStatus<single: GridJobStatus; ClassAd job attribute>`
     :index:`job ClassAd attribute<single: job ClassAd attribute; GridJobStatus>` ``GridJobStatus``:
-    A string containing the job’s status as reported by the remote job management system.
+    A string containing the job's status as reported by the remote job management system.
     :index:`GridResource<single: GridResource; ClassAd job attribute>`
     :index:`job ClassAd attribute<single: job ClassAd attribute; GridResource>`